JustOmondi/Flordle/README.md

 # Flordle
 <a name="readme-top"></a>
 Flordle is a flag guessing game inspired by Wordle.
 In this version, you have to guess the name of the country that the flag shown belongs to.
-Wordle, but for flags :kenya: :south_africa:
+Wordle, but for flags :black_flag: :white_flag:

 See [Live Demo]()

-Further work is in progress to implement statistics of gameplay

 ## How To Play